manwar/theweeklychallenge/content/blog/scientist-in-perl.md

 I decided to look into source code and found [**this line**](https://metacpan.org/dist/Scientist/source/lib/Scientist.pm#L114).

-Quick solution would be to explicitly import `Test2::Compare::Delta`, right?
+Quick fix would be to explicitly import `Test2::Compare::Delta`, right?

 Something like below: